 Moral philosophy is often referred to as ethics.
-It's about right and wrong, good and bad.
-This module covers ethical theories, applications of these theories, and the meaning of moral language.
-Questions posed and views examined will help pupils better understand what it means to be a good person, or to do good things.
-For example,
+Put simply, it's about right and wrong, good and bad.
+This unit covers ethical theories, applications of these theories, and the meaning of moral language.
+Questions posed and views examined help students better understand what it means to be a good person, or to do good things.
+In fact, students even question whether there is any such thing as morality at all, and if not, what the consequences of this may be.